frc2052/KrawlerSwerve/README.md

-Swerve with Neo motors and CANcoders
+Swerve with REV Neo Brushless motors, CANcoders, and NavX.